ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 error.

 Setting `sync_jobs` to `200` or even `400` is unlikely to cause any issues.
-But before you increase it further our recommendation is to first confirm:
+But before you increase it even further our recommendation is to first confirm:
 1. Your CPU and network bandwidths are below capacity
 2. Your network connectivity is good (e.g. using tools like `mtr` to track packet loss)